Growing Profits and Cash Flow – The fifth of the Five Obsessions of Elite Organizations®

 Very few organizations I meet really focus on their pricing strategy and, in fact, most of them are quick to discount prices and rarely consider the power of raising prices.
 I believe organizations should be just as intentional about their pricing strategy as they are on expense management.

 I’ll share two brief, and powerful points on this.
 Think about your favorite restaurant.
 Let’s just say that the average ticket value for the restaurant is $50 per person.
 Most companies are afraid to raise prices because they are concerned they will lose too many customers, and restaurants are no different.
-But consider if, as a guest of the restaurant, they adjusted their prices across the menu by just one to three percent, so that the average ticket value vent from $50 to $51 per person.
+But consider if, as a guest of the restaurant, they adjusted their prices across the menu by just one to three percent, so that the average ticket value went from $50 to $51 per person.
 Most people would agree that there would not be any measurable drop-off in traffic or frequency as a result of such a small change.
 However, if the restaurant has 20 locations, and they average 100 guests per evening per location, that’s $2,000 per evening.
 If they are open six nights per week that’s $12,000 per week, times fifty-two weeks.
 That turns into $624,000 of additional gained profit over the course of a year.

 If a business operates on a 50% gross margin, they could raise prices 2% and afford to lose 3.85% of their volume, or in the case of the restaurant, their traffic, and still generate the same dollars of gross profit.
 If their gross margin was 30%, they could afford to lose up to 6.25% of their volume and still generate the same dollars of gross profit (see the download below for your own copy of the referenced tables).
 If their volumed drops by less than those amounts, their real dollars of Gross and Net Profit go up.